psychemedia/winter-tales/src/gawain_notes.md

 Which is *exactly* the *wrong* thing to say...

 "Do you know how insulting that is?!
-Well, I suppose I asked for it...But if I am to tbe spurned, then at least let me have a kiss as a memory of our time together..."
+Well, I suppose I asked for it...But if I am to the spurned, then at least let me have a kiss as a memory of our time together..."

 And with that, she gives him a second kiss of the day.